 High heels prove perilous once again!
 Gigi Hadid narrowly avoided a full-on tumble at the Moschino Fall 2017 fashion show when her stiletto snagged on the fringed hem of her vibrant red-and-blue gown.

-The 21-year-old supermodel managed to regain her balance and complete her walk with poise, but not before an awkward ankle twist and a few unsteady, almost horse-like steps as she worked to free her heel from the rebellious fabric.
+The supermodel managed to regain her balance and complete her walk with poise, but not before an awkward ankle twist and a few unsteady, almost horse-like steps as she worked to free her heel from the rebellious fabric.

-Wardrobe malfunction aside, Gigi should consider herself lucky to have been given a long patterned gown to wear.
-Other models were dressed in cardboard boxes, plastic bags, and literal piles of garbage, considering a portion of the show was trash-themed.
+Other models were dressed in cardboard boxes, plastic bags, and literal piles of garbage, considering a portion of the show was themed around trash.

 Gigi Hadid commands the runway at the Moschino Fall 2017 fashion show during Milan Fashion Week Fall/Winter 2017/18, effortlessly showcasing a bold, tapestry-inspired gown with intricate embroidery and dramatic fringe detailing on February 23, 2017, in Milan, Italy (Credit: GAT Images / Cover Images)